Richard Cobden: Corn Laws

-On 21 April 1842, with 67 other MPs, Cobden voted for the motion of William Sharman Crawford (a fellow Anti-Corn Law Leaguer) to form a committee to consider the demands of the People's Charter (1838): votes for working men, protected by secret ballot.
+On 21 April 1842, with 67 other MPs, Cobden voted for the motion of William Sharman Crawford (a fellow Anti–Corn Law Leaguer) to form a committee to consider the demands of the People's Charter (1838): votes for working men, protected by secret ballot.

-On 17 February 1843, Cobden he launched an attack on Peel, holding him responsible for the miserable and disaffected state of the nation's workers.
+On 17 February 1843, Cobden launched an attack on Peel, holding him responsible for the miserable and disaffected state of the nation's workers.
 Peel did not respond in the debate but the speech was made at a time of heightened political feelings.
 Edward Drummond, Peel's private secretary, had recently been mistaken for the prime minister and shot dead in the street by a lunatic.
 However, later in the evening, Peel referred in excited and agitated tones to the remark, as an incitement to violence against his person.
 Peel's Tory party, catching at this hint, threw themselves into a frantic state of excitement, and when Cobden attempted to explain that he meant official, not personal responsibility, he was drowned out.

 Peel reversed his position and in 1846 called for the repeal of the Corn Laws.
 Cobden and the League had prepared the moment for years but they played little role in 1846.
 After Peel's aggressive politicking, the repeal of the Corn Laws passed the House of Commons on 16 May 1846 by 98 votes.
 Peel had formed a coalition of the Conservative leadership and a third of its MPs joining with the Whigs, with two-thirds of the Conservatives voting against him.
 That split Peel's Tory party and led to the fall of his government.

-In his resignation speech he credited Cobden, more than anyone else, with the repeal of the Corn Laws.
+In Peel's resignation speech he credited Cobden, more than anyone else, with the repeal of the Corn Laws.